My investment results

 Third quarter 2022

-The pension capitals of the oldest participants were most affected by rising interest rates.
+The pension capital of the oldest participants was hit the hardest by rising interest rates.
 What does this mean for the pension benefits of participants who are about to retire?
 Fortunately, not much.
-The expected pension benefit for participants in the oldest age group (65-66 years) remained virtually unchanged.
+The expected pension benefit for participants in the oldest age group (65-66 years) has remained virtually unchanged.
 This is because the high interest rate ensures that a higher monthly pension can also be purchased with the accrued pension capital.
 Do you have a small pension?
-Then the pension is bought off.
+Then the pension will be bought off.
 Your pension capital has become less valuable due to the negative returns.
 This means that the surrender amount has become lower.

 Second quarter 2022